Summary

 Learning Aids and Support

 Individuals may require specific learning aids or one-on-one support to thrive in educational settings.
-Awareness and advocacy for these needs are crucial for educational success.
+Awareness and advocacy for these needs are essential for educational success.

 Navigating Health and Wellbeing